carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/blackboard.md

 	```

-Finally, you need to select the Variable you just created from the dropdown menu:
+Then select the variable from this dropdown menu in the Editor:

 ![[Attachments/UtilityIntelligence/Documentation/UtilityIntelligence/Blackboard/reference-variable.png|Attachments/UtilityIntelligence/Documentation/UtilityAgent/Blackboard/reference-variable.png]]